ErikPlachta/ErikPlachta/README.md

 ---

-**I'm a software developer, IT Director, project manager, and producity nerd.**
+**I'm a software developer, IT Director, project manager, and productivity nerd.**

-I enjoy identify patterns to build modular infrastructure.
+I enjoy identifying patterns to build modular infrastructure.
 Once you understand the problem, it's easy to build thoughtful, light-weight flexible code.

 ---